Lab 01 — Environment Setup

 Key concepts and tools

-conda,conda env create -f,.condarcmodule load miniconda,conda activate- SCC OnDemand, VSCode on a compute node
+conda,conda env create -f,.condarcmodule load miniconda,conda activateNXF_SYNTAX_PARSER=v2— strict Nextflow syntax parser required for static typing- SCC OnDemand, VSCode on a compute node

 - HPC concepts: head node vs. compute node, home directory vs. project directory

 This lab covers the foundational tooling used throughout the semester.
-You will configure your SCC account, set up a GitHub SSH key so you can push code without a password, and redirect your conda package storage to /projectnb/bf528/students/<username> to avoid filling up your home directory quota.
-You will install the required VSCode extensions (R, Jupyter, Nextflow, Python, Snakemake) and create the nextflow_latest conda environment from the provided YAML — this environment will be activated at the start of every subsequent lab.
+You will configure your SCC account, set up GitHub SSH keys on both the SCC and your laptop, and redirect your conda package storage to /projectnb/bf528/students/<username> to avoid filling up your home directory quota.
+You will install the required VSCode extensions and create the nextflow_latest conda environment (Nextflow 26.04) — this environment will be activated at the start of every subsequent lab.

 Setup checklist